Understanding and implementing brand positioning models

 • Research.
 Conduct focus groups and analyse competitive case studies to understand your customer, what they crave and what they will connect with.
 This will allow you to identify how to communicate with your customer, what language to use, what features they desire, and how you can meet their needs.
 The goal is to narrow down what consumers want and what you can do best.

-As with any positioning model, it takes time and research to identify your target market and product’s unique features.
+As with any positioning model, it takes time and research to identify your target market and your product’s unique features.
 Your product features should be factual descriptions about your product, and it’s wise to focus on the features that give you a competitive advantage or edge.

 When determining your functional benefits, be sure to move beyond the product attributes — you’re here to show your customers that you can solve their problems.
 Ask yourself: what do my customers gain from this?
 Once you know your functional benefits, you must then ask yourself how those benefits make your customers feel.

 Once you’ve identified your attributes and features, you can use our ladder to guide your branding and marketing and to provide insights to your stakeholders and partners.
-Understanding the motivations of your target audience will allow you to create branding that resonates, and resolves.
+Understanding the motivations of your target audience will allow you to create branding that resonates and resolves.

 Who uses it?

-FMCG (fast moving consumer goods) brands tend to use this model as it can be difficult to apply in more complex categories such as media, and professional services – where single-mindedness is not always possible.
+FMCG (fast-moving consumer goods) brands tend to use this model as it can be difficult to apply in more complex categories, such as media and professional services, where single-mindedness is not always possible.

 Mr Muscle is a shining example of a brand utilising the benefit ladder.
 From the get-go, the cleaning product pioneers made one thing clear: that they could tackle the toughest domestic dirt.